pupil-labs/pupil-docs/user-docs/pupil-player.md

 ### Gaze Data And Post-hoc Calibration
 By default, Player starts with the `Gaze From Recording` plugin that tries to load gaze positions that were detected and stored during a Pupil Capture recording.
-Alternatively, one can run the calibration process post-hoc.
+Alternatively, one can run the gaze mapping process post-hoc.

 #### Offline Calibration
 The `Offline Calibration` plugin enables you to calibrate, map, and validate gaze post-hoc and is available starting with Pupil Player `v0.9.13`.